pleabargain/EnglishHelpsYourCareer/verbs.md

 * "Please switch off your phones".
 * Switch off unit before destroying.
 * It's a nice switch-off.
+* I switched over to a new provider.

 # hide hidden (irr)
 The keys are hidden under the rock.